 We grow (certified organic) slow food and practice collaborative agroecology

-Pumpkin Time has arrived and the Slow Farm U-pick and Farmstand are now open Friday thru Sunday from 10am-5pm!
+Pumpkin Time is here and the Slow Farm U-pick and Farmstand are open Friday thru Sunday from 10am-5pm through October!
+We have lots of squash and pumpkins, and still have some sweet and hot peppers too.

 Connecticut Field Pumpkin